SuperAwesomeLTD/sa-web-sdk-docs/source/04video.rst

   * the Id of the placement to be loaded
   * if test is enabled or not
   * the DOM element to render the video to
+  * whether the whole video surface is clickable or not

 Result
 ^^^^^^